BASEBALL | Masahiro Tanaka Makes Timely Return to Rakuten Eagles

 For former New York Yankees pitcher Masahiro Tanaka, the timing to rejoin the Tohoku Rakuten Golden Eagles for the 2021 season couldn’t have been better.

-The 32-year-old Tanaka signed a two-year contract with Rakuten worth ¥900 million JPY ($9 million USD) plus performance-based bonuses, a figure which makes him the highest-paid player in the history of Nippon Professional Baseball.
+The 32-year-old Tanaka signed a two-year contract with Rakuten worth ¥900 million JPY ($9 million USD) per year plus performance-based bonuses, a figure which makes him the highest-paid player in the history of Nippon Professional Baseball.

 By returning to Rakuten, Tanaka will be with the Sendai-based team for the 10th anniversary of the earthquake and tsunami that hit Japan’s Tohoku region in 2011.
 He also now has a chance to represent his country in the postponed Tokyo Olympics this summer.